kuzudb/kuzu-docs/docs/getting-started/cli.md

 sidebar_position: 1
 ---

-Kùzu CLI (Command Line Interface) is a single, dependency free executable.
-It is precompiled for Mac, Linux and Windows.
+The Kùzu Command Line Interface (CLI) is a unified, dependency-free executable, precompiled for Mac, Linux and Windows systems.
 The CLI can be downloaded [here](https://github.com/kuzudb/kuzu/releases/latest).
-After the CLI is downloaded and extracted into a directory, you can navigate the directory from your terminal, and set the execute permissions with `chmod +x kuzu`.
-Then you can run the executable with `./kuzu <db_path>` where `<db_path>` is the directory for the database files.
-This path can point to an existing database or to a directory that does not yet exist and Kùzu will create the directory and initialize an empty database for you.
-You will see a prompt as below if you pass `test` as you `<db_path>`:
+After the CLI is downloaded and extracted into a directory, you can navigate the directory via your terminal, and set the execute permissions with `chmod +x kuzu`.
+You are now ready to run the executable using `./kuzu <db_path>`, where `<db_path>` is the directory for the database files.
+This path can either point to an existing database or a yet-to-be-created directory, in which case Kùzu will automatically create the directory and initialize an empty database for you.
+If you input `test` as your `<db_path>`, you should see the following prompt:

 ```
 ./kuzu_shell ./test
 kuzu>
 ```

-Once the CLI has opened, enter a Cypher query then hit the enter key to execute it.
-Instructions of how to load nodes and rels from CSV files and run a Cypher query is shown below:
+Upon launching the CLI, you can enter a Cypher query and press enter to execute it.
+The instructions below outline how to load nodes and rels from CSV files and how to run a Cypher query:
 - Create the schema:

 ```